 “What is in a frame”?
-I often find that the most powerful element driving a video, a learning module, a programme, even an institution is it’s framework.
-It’s a nebulous concept really, but when dealing with ideas, messages and learning, the impact is so much more memorable and powerful if there is a structural foundation that ties everything together.
+I often find that the most powerful element driving a video, a learning module, a programme, a website, even an institution is it’s conceptual framework.
+It’s a nebulous concept really, but when dealing with ideas, messages and learning, the impact is so much more memorable and powerful if there is a conceptual foundation that ties everything together.
 After all, even chaos has a structural framework.
-Our job, is to listen to who you are, what you are doing and where you want to go and then put into words the frame of your project or program.
+Our job, is to listen to who you are, what you are doing and where you want to go and then put into words the essence or the of your project or program.
 The goal is to tie all elements together and mobilize people and ideas to a strong thematic core.

 Here are some examples of frameworks we have developed (for a full list, please consult my Linkedin profile)